drivepoints/dsi-2025-fall-team-34-accident-probability-and-severity-estimation/README.md

 predictor = AccidentPredictor()

 # Predict risk for a Left Turn at a 4-way intersection
-# on October on Monday at 20:00 p.m.
+# on October on a Monday at 20:00 p.m.
 vol, risk = predictor.predict(
     hour=20,
     day_of_week=1,
     month=8,
-    intersection_type='4-way',
+    intersection_type='four-way',
     maneuver='left'
 )